godotengine/godot-docs/classes/class_@globalscope.rst

 Hints that an :ref:`int<class_int>` property is a bitmask with named bit flags.

 The hint string is a comma separated list of names such as ``"Bit0,Bit1,Bit2,Bit3"``.
-Whitespaces are **not** removed from either end of a name.
+Whitespace is **not** removed from either end of a name.
 The first name in the list has value 1, the next 2, then 4, 8, 16 and so on.
 Explicit values can also be specified by appending ``:integer`` to the name, e.g. ``"A:4,B:8,C:16"``.
 You can also combine several flags (``"A:4,B:8,AB:12,C:16"``).

 \ **Note:** A flag value must be at least ``1`` and at most ``2 ** 32 - 1``.